twrecked/hass-momentary/README.md

   toggle_for: 2
 ```

-Once you've updated the file you will need to reload the component.
-For now
+Once you've updated the file you will need to reload the component from its
-this is done with a restart.

-_I will look into how to reload the configuration from the integration page._
+integration setting.

 ### Options